-Not all Irish recipes contain Guinness or Jameson Whiskey… actually MOST traditional straight forward Irish recipes contain few ingredients.
-It’s us the middle-aged and YOUTHFUL generation that have decided to add a bit of the ole Irish Poison to our meals… The Old Traditional Irish are wise and they would NOT waste a GOOD Guinness beer.
-They would rather enjoy it with their meal and Savor it – I can’t say that I blame them.
+Not all Irish recipes contain Guinness or Jameson Whiskey.
+MOST traditional, straightforward Irish methods contain few ingredients.
+It’s us the middle-aged and YOUTHFUL generation that has decided to add a bit of the ole Irish Poison to our meals.
+The Old Traditional Irish are wise, and they would NOT waste a GOOD Guinness beer.
+They would instead enjoy it with their meal and Savor it – I can’t say that I blame them.

-- 2 pounds stewing beef, cut in bite size pieces
+- Two pounds stewing beef, cut into bite-size pieces

-- 8 large potatoes, peeled & cut into medium pieces
+- Eight large potatoes, peeled & cut into medium pieces

 - Salt, to taste

 - 2 pounds stewing beef cut into bite-size pieces

 - 8 large potatoes peeled & cut into medium pieces

 - 1 bottle of Guinness stout